-Please note: this article has been updated to reflect Fall train trips.
+Please note: this article has been updated to focus on Polar Express and other winter train trips.

 when the Adirondack Railroad took its inaugural trip north to Tupper Lake in September 2022, “people were just flat out excited,” says Frank Kobliski, the railroad’s general manager and president of the board of directors.
 The expansion project had been years in the works.